Bug report #3295

 #3 Updated by JD - about 12 years ago

 QgsComposerPicture now has a QSvgRenderer member variable as well as the QImage that is used for bitmaps.
 It now performs no caching of the SVG, instead relying on Qt to draw it in the most efficient way.
 Indeed, the refresh rate for a native SVG seems much quicker than the cached QImage version, but no timing tests have been done.

 As a knock-on effect PDF and SVG export now treat SVGs as vectors rather than rasters.

 An arguably more efficient approach would be to use a QPicture to render either a vector or a raster into.
 This has the advantage that the only time a distinction is made between the two is on loading, thereby simplifying the code and removing a redundant member variable.

-#5 Updated by Alex Mandel over 9 years ago
+#5 Updated by Alex Mandel almost 12 years ago

 This does not appear to be fixed on Windows7 (64bit), QGIS 1.5,1.6 and Trunk e5863992 (SVN r15131) and effectively ruins any chance of cartographic workflow involving Inkscape.
 Ubuntu 10.04 does not appear have the bug using 1.6 ubuntugis repo.

 Export of PDF results in groups of Images, pixelation if you look at sample (uploading now).
 SVG export appears to be lines but is pretty much unusable in Inkscape, there are lots of random lines streaking across.